polterguy/polterguy.github.io/tutorials/angular-scaffolder/index.md

 seasoned Angular developers would probably instantly feel acquainted with, and be able to easily modify according to their needs.
 In the video below, I am showing you how the structure of the output roughly looks like, if you prefer to follow video tutorials.
+Notice, in both the video and this article, I am going through the _"angular-default"_ template.
+Magic contains several templates, some of which doesn't create grids, but only HTTP service layers for you - But the different templates should produce content that are similar to the structure we explain here.

 <div style="position:relative; padding-bottom:56.25%; padding-top:30px; height:0; overflow:hidden;margin-top:4rem;margin-bottom:4rem;">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/c4E-5fgpl5Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>